brmcdoug/byo-dcloud/README.md

 1. Optional - change hostname and your password to something easier to type:

-•	vi or nano /etc/hostname and /etc/hosts
+  •	vi or nano /etc/hostname and /etc/hosts or 'sudo hostnamectl set-hostname <new hostname>'

   •	Run the passwd command to change the pw

   •	Run the adduser command to add user 'cisco' with password 'cisco123'

 ### Install Docker